Whitehead, Co. Antrim

 Blackhead Lightkeepers' Houses are ideally situated on the North Shore of Belfast Lough.
 The panoramic views from this property are stunning and fill visitors with pure delight and admiration.

 This magnificent house, in its breathtaking location, is a proud example of Ireland's maritime heritage.
 Guests can enjoy spectacular views over Belfast Lough from the Lightkeepers' Houses.
-A popular coastal path leads along in front of the lightouse to the Victorian town of Whitehead.
 Lying 20 miles north of Belfast, Whitehead is only a 40 minute train journey away from city centre shopping and many historical tours.

 The lighthouse was built on the north shore of the entrance to Belfast Lough in 1901, opposite its twin across the Lough at Mew Island.
 These two were important in protecting commercial shipping when steam replaced sail in the mid 19th Century, and would have guided all of the great ships of Belfast's shipbuilding glory days, including the ill fated Titanic.